 E.T.
 The Extra Terrestrial for the Atari 2600 was created as a movie tie-in to the popular film of the same name.
-It was developed by Howard Scott Warshaw and released in 1982 several months after the launch of the film.
+It was developed in five months by Howard Scott Warshaw and released in 1982 several months after the launch of the film.
 The game experienced great sales, but due to most players not understanding how to play the game, which is explained in the manual, many were returned.
 Atari didn't earn as much money as they expected, and consequently this game is considered to be one of several factors to Atari's downfall.
-Alongside the dismal port of Pac-Man for the Atari 2600, it is also a contributing factor to the Video Game Crash of 1983.
+Alongside the port of Pac-Man for the Atari 2600, it is also a contributing factor to the Video Game Crash of 1983.

 As in the film, E.T . crashes on Earth in his spaceship.
 The object of the game is to guide E.T. around the map searching for three pieces of his phone.
 There are a total of 7 different screens (ET was one of the first games to have multiple screens that the player could move between).
 Some screens contain wells.
 The three pieces of his phone are down the wells, so it's wise to check (though one of ET's powers can show if there's a piece of the phone down there or not).
 Once the phone has been completed, E.T. can contact his spaceship, but he must be at the landing site before the timer runs out.